Cameron County commissioner arrested on DWI charge following crash

 No injuries were reported in the crash.

-Lopez is up for reelection in a May 26, 2026, runoff for the Democratic primary race for his seat.
+Lopez is up for reelection in the May 26, 2026, runoff for the Democratic primary race for his seat.

 “I also understand that during an election season situations like this can quickly become part of the political conversation and overshadow a lifetime of work,” Lopez said.
 “Despite this situation, my love for Cameron County and commitment to serving its residents remains unchanged.”